 Review Male/Female Diversity at Bard

-When available, the chart below includes the male to female percentage among Bard's faculty, as well as students.
+When available, the chart below includes the male to female percentage among Bard's undergraduate students.

 Campus Filled with Students From All Over

 Are you looking for a school where you can meet students from all over the United States and the world?

 We've come up with the geographic diversity of each school by looking at where students lived before they came to this school.

 About 25.7% of the students attending Bard College come from within New York.
 This puts Bard's level of geographic diversity well above the national average and gives it a national geographic diversity ranking of #135.

 Research Nationwide Geographic Diversity

 The undergraduate student body is split among 37 states (may include Washington D.C.), as shown in the chart below.